zgcollins/SWAPI/README.md

 ### Running the Program

 Once you are in the project's src directory, run task_one.py from the console.
 You will be prompted for your MySQL server credentials.
 The script will take care of the rest.
 You can use a MySQL IDE such as MySQL Workbench to query the database tables and observe the newly created records.
 See below for more database details.

+Similarly, run task_two.py from the command line to execute the script.
+The resulting JSON file will be written to your working directory.

 ## Database